berlinplan/berlinplan.github.io/readme.md

 <sub> Person A inherits 3000 from his dad, psychopathic Economic give him ability to grow to 6000 Appartements & his son to 10000 Appartements.</sub>

-#### for the first time in history of Human  Multi bilion Wealths possible because of Courts (developes)?
+#### Multi billion Wealths Nowadays side effect of Modern executive legislative judiciary?

-<sub> History-> too big wealth. too many securities/ killed by own securities. <sub>
+<sub> History-> big wealth ->big issues / securities/ even killed by own securities. <sub>

-modern Society: Securities paid by people's tax & take care that richer get richer.
+Modern Society: executive, legislative & judiciary financed by people's tax.

 ## Can a Simple voting app solve the 2500 years psychopathic Problem of democracy?

-Today with Apps you Most complicated verification processes for online bankings, Exchange Plattforms etc (fingerprint, Face Scan,etc) transfering big amount of money made Easy.(72)
+<sub> new Smartphones make possible to do complicated verification processes for online Bankings or Exchange Plattforms (fingerprint, Face Scan) transfering huge amounts.(72) </sub>

 > Smartphone, a Technology for consuming tik tok, Instagram, Youtube, Spotify, Facebook or use it as Tool for solving our Problems?